rosenpass/rosenpass/papers/whitepaper.md

 Each tree node $\circ{}$ in Figure \ref{img:HashingTree} represents the application of the keyed hash function, using the previous chaining key value as first parameter.
 The root of the tree is the zero key.
 In level one, the `PROTOCOL` identifier is applied to the zero key to generate a label unique across cryptographic protocols (unless the same label is deliberately used elsewhere).
 In level two, purpose identifiers are applied to the protocol label to generate labels to use with each separate hash function application within the Rosenpass protocol.
 The following layers contain the inputs used in each separate usage of the hash function: Beneath the identifiers `"mac"`, `"cookie"`, `"peer id"`, and `"biscuit additional data"` are hash functions or message authentication codes with a small number of inputs.
 The second, third, and fourth column in Figure \ref{img:HashingTree} cover the long sequential branch beneath the identifier `"chaining key init"` representing the entire protocol execution, one column for each message processed during the handshake.
 The leaves beneath `"chaining key extract"` in the left column represent pseudo-random labels for use when extracting values from the chaining key during the protocol execution.
 These values such as `mix >` appear as outputs in the left column, and then as inputs `< mix` in the other three columns.

-The protocol identifier depends on the hash function used with the respective peer is defined as follows if BLAKE2s [@rfc_blake2] is used:
+The protocol identifier depends on the hash function used with the respective peer is defined as follows if BLAKE2b [@rfc_blake2] is used:

 ```pseudorust
 PROTOCOL = "Rosenpass v1 mceliece460896 Kyber512 ChaChaPoly1305 BLAKE2s"
 ```
+Note that the domain separator used here maintains that BLAKE2s is used, while in reality, we use BLAKE2b.
+The reason for this is an implementation error.
+Since fixing this would have led to a breaking change in the Rosenpass reference implementation, and all other known implementations of Rosenpass simply reproduced this error, we chose to harmonize the white paper with the implementation instead of fixing the implementation.

 If SHAKE256 [@SHAKE256] is used, then `BLAKE2s` is substituted with `SHAKE256`: